ogud/DS-Maintain/CDS-maintain.md

 # Security considerations

-This document's main goail is to avoid validation failures when a domain moves from one DNS operator to another.
+This document's main goal is to avoid validation failures when a domain moves from one DNS operator to another.
 Turning off DNSSEC reduces the security of the domain and thus should only be done as a last resort.

-In most cases it is preferable that operators collaborate on the rollover by doing a KSK+ZSK rollover as part of the handoff, but that is not always possible.
+In most cases it is preferable that operators collaborate on the rollover by doing a KSK+ZSK rollover as part of the hand-off, but that is not always possible.
 This document addresses the case where unsigned state is needed to complete a rollover.